The Pyramid

-Jack Fuller's pyramid is a 25 foot (7.62 m) high mausoleum built in 1811, twenty-three years before his death.
-It stands in the churchyard of St. Thomas à Becket, Brightling.
+Jack Fuller's pyramid is a 25 foot (7.62 m) high mausoleum that he had built in 1811,twenty-three years before his death.
+It stands incongruously in the churchyard of St. Thomas à Becket, Brightling.

-The ninth verse of Grey's Elegy is inscribed on one wall:
+The ninth verse of Gray's Elegy is inscribed on the wall inside the pyramid:

 Local legend had it that Fuller was entombed in the pyramid in full dress and top hat seated at a table set with a roast chicken and a bottle of wine.
-This was discovered to be untrue during renovations in 1982.
-Fuller is indeed buried in the conventional manner beneath the pyramid.
+There have been several variations of this story told over the years all of which proved to be untrue when during renovations were made to the pyramid in 1982.
+Fuller is indeed buried in the conventional manner, in the ground beneath the mausoleum.

 © 2003 Annette Lloyd Thomas